FlachyJoe/FCPDWorkbench_Samples/README.md

 Below is the list of sample with the used objects.

+**WARNING : these files are not compatible with the current FCPDWorkbench version, please use them with [v0.1](https://github.com/FlachyJoe/FCPDWorkbench/tree/v0.1).
+An upgrade of the demo is in progress.**

 ## 3d keyboard:
 Select the key in FreeCAD and ear sound from Pure-Data